 There are many advantages to using conversational interfaces, each having more weight than others depending on the establishment.
 One advantage that has become particularly relevant in this last year is the need to automate certain parts of a customer’s experience, in order to reduce human contact, staff hours, and extra regulation implemented due to the pandemic.

-This is one of many benefits than can occur through conversational interface integration, but there are many more:
+This is one of many benefits that can occur through conversational interface integration, but there are many more:

 - Lower staff costs: Conversational interfaces can replace a huge amount of staff hours, through efficiently programming some of the most regular processes into it, such as checking-in, key cutting & checking out

-- Seamless check in and check outs – this process becomes fully automated
+- Seamless check-in and check-out; this process becomes fully automated

 - Automation of menial tasks – such as reminders of check out time, delivery of information regarding stay, etc

 “Conversational interfaces are the future of hotels in a post-Covid world”

 - Users have control over their own room through IoT (Internet of Things) technology such as blinds, lights, air-con, tv, fridge; all controlled by the user through their conversational interface.